morrowind-modding/tes3cs-manual/content/actors/dialogue/index.md

 When any topic (or Greeting or Voice, etc) is selected, the system looks through all the responses and returns the first one that matches all conditions.
 The search is done top to bottom.
 If you have more than one response with the same conditions, only the top one will ever be said.
 If you want to move an info in the list, select it and use the **Left and Right Arrow keys.** This will change its priority, but will also modify any info it goes past.

-The Info/Response window shows a few of the conditions which can be put on responses, such as Disposition, ID, Faction, Cell, and the six Function/Variables.
+The Info/Response window shows a few of the conditions which can be put on responses, such as [[disposition|Disposition]], ID, [[factions|Faction]], Cell, and the six Function/Variables.
 This makes it easier to find certain bugs at a glance.

 You can edit the text of each response in the large text window or, if the response is only a few characters, you can double-click in the Info/Response window and edit the text there.
 If you cut \& paste text into the editor, you should use the large text window, since the info/response window has a limit to the number of characters it can display.
 The large text window will let you enter up to 512 characters per response.